 Different states have different regulations about the people who are permitted to recover damages for the loss of a loved one.
 Some states limit the amount of compensation that can be recovered.
 Most states draw a distinction between an estate’s right to recover losses to the estate and an individual’s right to receive damages for the loss of a relative.

-This guide will explain the laws pertaining to these types of cases, giving particular attention to the State of California.
+This guide will explain the laws pertaining to these types of cases and help you determine if you have a claim, giving particular attention to the State of California.

 A “wrongful act” that causes someone’s demise includes murder, manslaughter, and other deliberate or reckless conduct.
 California courts follow the majority rule that a justifiable homicide (such as a killing in self-defense) is not a wrongful act.